 The granularity is the lowest level of information stored in the fact table.
 The depth of the data level is known as granularity.
 In date dimension, the level could be year, month, quarter, period, week, and day of granularity.

 The process consists of the following two steps:

 - Determining the dimensions that are to be included

-– Determining the location to locate the hierarchy of each dimension of information.
-The above factors of determination will be resent to the requirements.
+- Determining the location to find the hierarchy of each dimension of the information

-– Tail raid data representation is provided by a view to access data from its table.
+- Tail raid data representation is provided with a view to access data from its table.

 - It has logical structure that does not occupy space.